ni/nidaqmx-python/README.rst

 Refer to the
-`NI-DAQmx User Manual <https://www.ni.com/docs/en-US/bundle/ni-daqmx/>`_ for an overview of NI-DAQmx, key concepts, and measuremnent fundamentals.
+`NI-DAQmx User Manual <https://www.ni.com/docs/en-US/bundle/ni-daqmx/>`_ for an overview of NI-DAQmx, key concepts, and measurement fundamentals.
 The NI-DAQmx Help also installs locally with the full version of NI-DAQmx.
 Refer to `this Knowledge Base (KB) <http://digital.ni.com/express.nsf/bycode/exagg4>`_ for more information.